 Ruth Ozeki is a novelist whose work delves into the intricate connections between people and the world around them.
 Her writing often explores themes of identity, interconnectedness, and the impact of human actions on the environment.
 Through her meticulously crafted narratives, Ozeki invites readers to reflect on their own place within an ever-changing landscape.
 Her distinctive voice fluidly blends introspection with sharp social commentary.

-Book of Form and Emptiness
+The Book of Form and Emptiness

-- 512 pages
+- 560 pages

-- 18 hours of reading
+- 20 hours of reading

-"A brilliantly inventive new novel about loss, growing up, and our relationship with things, by the Booker Prize-finalist author of A Tale for the Time Being.
-After the tragic death of his beloved musician father, fourteen-year-old Benny Oh begins to hear voices.
-The voices belong to the things in his house-a sneaker, a broken Christmas ornament, a piece of wilted lettuce.
+WINNER OF THE WOMEN'S PRIZE FOR FICTION 2022One year after the death of his beloved musician father, thirteen-year-old Benny Oh begins to hear voices.
+The voices belong to the things in his house - a sneaker, a broken Christmas ornament, a piece of wilted lettuce.
 Although Benny doesn't understand what these things are saying, he can sense their emotional tone; some are pleasant, a gentle hum or coo, but others are snide, angry and full of pain.
-When his mother, Annabelle, develops a hoarding problem, the voices grow more clamorous.
-At first, Benny tries to ignore them, but soon the voices follow him outside the house, onto the street and at school, driving him at last to seek refuge in the silence of a large public library, where objects are well-behaved and know to speak in whispers.
-There, Benny discovers a strange new world, where "things happen."
-He falls in love with a mesmerizing street artist with a smug pet ferret, who uses the library as her performance space.
+When his mother develops a hoarding problem, the voices grow more clamorous.
+At first Benny tries to ignore them, but soon the voices follow him outside the house, onto the street and at school, driving him at last to seek refuge in the silence of a large public library, where objects are well-behaved and know to speak in whispers.
+There, he falls in love with a mesmerising street artist with a smug pet ferret, who uses the library as her performance space.
 He meets a homeless philosopher-poet, who encourages him to ask important questions and find his own voice amongst the many.
-And he meets his very own Book-a talking thing-who narrates Benny's life and teaches him to listen to the things that truly matter.
-With its blend of sympathetic characters, riveting plot, and vibrant engagement with everything from jazz, to climate change, to our attachment to material possessions, The Book of Form and Emptiness is classic Ruth Ozeki-bold, wise, poignant, playful, humane and heartbreaking"-- Provided by publisher
+And he meets his very own Book - a talking thing - who narrates Benny's life and teaches him to listen to the things that truly matter.
+The Book of Form and Emptiness blends unforgettable characters, riveting plot and vibrant engagement with everything from jazz to climate change to our attachment to material possessions.
+This is classic Ruth Ozeki - bold, humane and heartbreaking.

 The Face: A Time Code